-The problem, however, is how to make it available to the rest of the application, and controllers in particular.
-As we are in ASP.NET Core world probably the first thing that comes to your mind is to register it in IoC container as we already did with
+The challenge, however, is making it available to the rest of the application, especially the controllers.
+Given that we’re in the ASP.NET Core environment, the first thing that probably comes to mind is registering it in the IoC container, just as we did with

 ActorSystem.
-Unfortunately, it cannot be done that easily.
-All because of the concept of Actor References.
+Unfortunately, it’s not that straightforward due to the concept of Actor References.

-When you create a new actor, Akka.NET doesn’t give you the reference to the actual instance of the actor you created.
-All you get back is so-called actor reference.
-An actor reference (or an actor handle) is a form of proxy, whose purpose is to support sending messages to the actor it represents.
-You can hate it, or you can love it, but it’s one the most fundamental aspects of how Akka.NET is implemented.
-This is what makes Akka location transparency feature possible.
-In our case, however, it simply boils down to the fact that every actor you create will be represented by
+When you create a new actor in Akka.NET, you don’t receive a reference to the actual instance of the actor you’ve created.
+Instead, what you get is a so-called actor reference.
+This actor reference, or actor handle, acts as a proxy whose primary purpose is to support message-sending to the actor it represents.
+You may appreciate this design or dislike it, but it’s one of the most fundamental aspects of Akka.NET’s implementation.
+This approach enables Akka’s location transparency feature.
+In our context, it simply means that every actor you create will be represented by the

-It would be fine if you had only one top-level actor is your system (like we do in our demo app), but it’s hardly a case in real-world applications.
-What’s the problem, then?
-The problem is you cannot register your actors in IoC container as they are of the same type.
+It would be fine if you had only one top-level actor in your system (as we do in our demo app), but this is hardly the case in real-world applications.
+So, what’s the problem?
+The issue arises because you cannot register your actors in the IoC container as they are all of the same type.

 Since I first started learning Akka, I’ve come across several articles which try to address the problem of managing actor references.
 Most of them suggested to use static classes to cache and expose permanent references to